Steel Beam Size Calculator

 Steel Beam Size Table

 Having a good resource for I beam sizes is very important when designing structures.
-As a structural engineer, it is important for us to identify sections that are not only safe, but also cost-effective.
+As a structural engineer, it is important for us to identify sections that are safe and cost-effective.
 With the steel beams size chart below, SkyCiv aims to have a free resource that can be accessed anytime via the browser.
-The below steel beam size chart, will help structural engineers find the appropriate size and shape that you need for your project.
+The below steel beam size chart will help structural engineers find the appropriate size and shape that you need for your project.
 These properties are important in the verification of the section's strength capacity, which is the very definition of structural design.

 Using the Table

 The Steel Beam Sizes Chart is an interactive table that lists the dimensional and geometric properties of a section.
 These properties can help engineers find the desired steel section they are looking for.
-Simply select your unit system, library before selecting a shape to display that shape's beam dimensions.
+Choose your unit system and library, then select a shape to view its beam dimension.
 The library contains sections from the Australia, United States, Canada, United Kingdom, and Europe.
-The software pulls the beam dimensions directly from Structural 3D's database, which is the main 3D structural analysis software of the SkyCiv platform that is also available for use from within a web browser.
-These information usually require the user to keep a manual or steel beam charts on-hand, which can be an inconvenience, that is to say, if the user has a copy.
-While there is a monetary cost to acquiring a steel manual, we must highlight once more that SkyCiv's reference table is easily accessible here at no cost.
+The software pulls the beam dimensions directly from Structural 3D database, the main 3D structural analysis software of the SkyCiv platform.
+Typically, this information requires users to keep a manual or steel beam charts on hand, which can be inconvenient, especially if they don’t have a copy readily available.
+Different from a steel manual that costs money to purchase, our reference table is available for free.

 Some of the dimensions this tool can display: